 - Trauma Counseling Services

 Children are engaged in counseling services over the course of 10-12 sessions.
-Counseling services are trauma treatment focused, aimed at establishing safety, developing emotional regulation skills, identifying resources and enhancing resiliency.
+Counseling services are trauma treatment focused, aimed at establishing safety, developing emotional regulation skills, identifying resources, and enhancing resiliency.
 Ongoing counseling services are provided by our Mental Health Services when needed.

 Left untreated, traumatic experiences can have a lifelong negative impact on the child’s physical and emotional health.
 This ultimately impacts our whole community with increased costs associated with adult mental health services, social services, and criminal justice costs.

 During a traumatic event, our body reacts by releasing the potent hormone cortisol — often called ‘the stress hormone.’
 While cortisol is necessary for survival functions (i.e. fight or flight) by providing us a burst of energy and lower sensitivity to pain, it can become toxic if a prolonged state of stress occurs.
-Over time, new brain patterns can emerge based increased levels of cortisol.
-Research on children and adults has shown that damage to the brain caused by cortisol results in problems with emotional regulation, impulse control, rational thinking and socialization.
+Over time, new brain patterns can emerge based on increased levels of cortisol.
+Research on children and adults has shown that damage to the brain caused by cortisol results in problems with emotional regulation, impulse control, rational thinking, and socialization.

 Children who have been exposed to traumatic situations such as witnessing domestic violence, homicide, shooting, death, assault, fire, and community violence may exhibit behaviors that look similar to Attention Deficit Hyperactivity Disorder symptoms.
 These can include decreased ability to concentrate and increased impulsivity or agitation.
 Proper assessment and treatment are necessary to best support the child in navigating his or her experience.